ThomasHeim11/assembly-evm-opcodes-and-formal-verification/README.md

-# Assembly, EVM Opcodes, and Formal Verification
+# Assembly, EVM Opcodes, and Formal Verification🎊

 Welcome to the repository for the Assembly, EVM Opcodes, and Formal Verification Course by Cyfrin Updraft!